fnauman/fnauman.github.io/_posts/2019-09-09-machine-learning-approach-to-dynamos.md

-Summary of my recently published work with [Joonas Nättilä](http://natj.github.io/) where we used various machine learning algorithms to model dynamos: [arxiv.org/abs/1905.08193](https://arxiv.org/abs/1905.08193.)
+A short review of my recently published work with [Joonas Nättilä](http://natj.github.io/) where we used various machine learning algorithms to model dynamos: [arxiv.org/abs/1905.08193](https://arxiv.org/abs/1905.08193.)

 ## Introduction
 Astrophysical flows are electrically neutral because the number of positive and negative charges on large scale is roughly equal.
 Magnetic fields are a different story since the high temperatures close to stars or gravitational friction close to supermassive black holes can ionize these flows.
 [Earth's magnetic field](https://en.wikipedia.org/wiki/Earth%27s_magnetic_field) has a magnitude of about 0.5 Gauss and is extended up to 200 Earth radii on the magnetotail side.
 In comparison, the average magnetic field strength on the Sun is only twice as much (1 Gauss) but sunspots can have magnetic field strengths up to 4000 Gauss.
 If the Sun did not have a way to regenerate its field, it would have lost its magnetic field on [Ohmic decay time scale of a few thousand years](https://en.wikipedia.org/wiki/Dynamo_theory) (the Sun is 4.6 billion years old).
 Dynamo theory addresses this puzzle by introducing various mechanisms including fluid turbulence.